Create an Irresistible Incentive That Grows Your Community

 The job of a great lead magnet is to say:

-Because now, your subscriber doesn’t just see you as someone trying to sell them something; they see you as someone who gets them, someone who helps.
+Because now, your subscriber doesn’t just see you as someone trying to sell them something; they see you as someone who gets them.
+Someone who helps.

 Here’s where many brands, marketers, and business owners miss the mark: They create lead magnets that they think are helpful, without first asking if their audience actually cares.
 Or worse, they try to bribe uninterested people to sign up, just to grow "the list".
-Been there, done that :-) And currently updating my free offers.

-However, when your lead magnet is designed to attract the right people, the ones who are already searching for a solution you offer, then every new subscriber is a high-quality lead.
+But when your lead magnet is designed to attract the right people, the ones who are already searching for a solution you offer, then every new subscriber is a high-quality lead.
 Your message resonates with them.
 They’re already interested and warming up to your offers.

 Consider your lead magnet as a sample of the outcomes you offer.
 Something so useful, your audience thinks: "If this is what they’re giving away for free, I can only imagine how good the paid stuff is."
 And that’s how you add value, start a relationship, and position yourself as a possible solution and problem solver, all at once.

 If you’ve been putting off building your email community because you’re overwhelmed or stuck in "what should I create?" mode, here’s a pro tip: Instead of creating random freebies.
 Offer value.
+This goes beyond trying to "grow your list"; the big picture goal is sharing resources that turn casual visitors into a community that genuinely wants to hear from you.
+And when they're ready, do business with you.
+A win-win for everyone.

-This isn’t just about growing your list; it’s about sharing resources that turn casual visitors into a community who genuinely wants to hear from you.
 When you put these pointers into action, you’ll not only attract more subscribers but start seeing real impact on your bottom line, even if your current lead magnet isn’t pulling its weight.